justinmdickey/booknook/README.md

 - Click on any book card to view details and edit
 - Update reading status, add ratings, and personal notes
+- Add tags to organize your books
 - Delete books you no longer want to track

+### Managing Your Wishlist

+- Navigate to the wishlist page to see books you want to read
+- Set priority levels (low, medium, high) for wishlist items
+- Add notes about why you want to read specific books
+- Move books from wishlist to your library when you acquire them

 ### Database

 The app uses SQLite for data storage.
 The database file is located at:

 ```
 prisma/dev.db
 ```